Here you will find news about Steve's gigs, tours, and recordings. Some entries will be straight

 did not count on was being horribly sick, which jeopardized the entire trip.
 I had to get to a gig in the Nashville area

-but I certainly did not give up.
+I certainly did not give up.
 So on to further gigs and the sessions.
-My budget is not such that I can devote days
+My budget is not such that I can devote days to the

-to the studio; in fact we record during the day and gig at night - a lot of wear and tear on someone sick and a
+studio; in fact we record during the day and gig at night - a lot of wear and tear on someone sick and a thousand

 looked like this one was going to crash and burn.
 On top of that, BB Cunningham, the bass and keyboard man,